TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 ## Fundamentals

 Let's start with the basic approach as it was introduced in R4DS.
 Keep in mind that syntax and functions have evolved over the past five years, so we'll be refining the original ideas into a more canonical form.

+Before we dive into the details let's look at the whole workflow from a computational perspective.
+We start by breaking down our original data into small grouped subsets, where each data set is stored in a row of a so called "nested" `data.frame`.
+The model fitting function is applied iteratively to each row.
+The model fits are appended to a new column of the nested data frame, again, one summary per row.
+We further process and tidy the results by turning the original model output into a list of small `data.frame`s which can also be appended to a new column.
+Finally, we concatenate the small `data.frame`s in each row and turn them into one big unified `data.frame` holding the results of all subgroups.

-There are four essential components we'll be discussing:
+There are four essential components in the workflow above that we'll be discussing in detail below:

 1.  nested data
 2.  rowwise operations
 3.  tidy results
-4.  unesting results
+4.  unnesting results

 If you're already familiar with these concepts, feel free to skip this section.

 #### Nested data

-The central idea of the many-models approach is to streamline the process of running models on various subsets of data.
+The central idea of the Many Models Approach is to streamline the process of running models on various subsets of data.
 Let's say we want to perform a linear regression on each product type.
 In a traditional base R approach, we might have used a `for` loop to populate a list object with the results of each run.
 However, the tidyverse method begins with a nested `data.frame`.

 So, what is a nested data.frame?
 We can use `dplyr::nest_by(product)` to create a `data.frame` containing three rows, one for each product.
 The second column, `data`, is a 'list-column' that holds a list of `data.frame`'s---one for each row.
 These `data.frame`s contain data for all customers within the corresponding product category.
 If you're unfamiliar with list-columns, I highly recommend reading <a href="https://r4ds.had.co.nz/many-models.html" role="highlight" target="_blank">chapter 25 of R4DS</a>.
 Although some parts may be outdated, it remains an excellent resource for understanding the essential components of this approach.